Graduation Requirements

 To earn a second bachelor’s degree, also known as a dual degree, currently enrolled undergraduates who have not yet completed their first bachelor’s degree must:

-• Be accepted for the second major by the major's department or program
+• Be accepted for the second major by the major's department or program.

-• Fulfill all requirements for the second degree
+• Fulfill all requirements for the second degree.

-• Complete at least 30 additional semester hours at Rice University, beyond the hours required for their first bachelor's degree (these hours are applied to the second bachelor's degree)
+• Complete at least 30 additional semester hours at Rice University, beyond the hours required for their first bachelor's degree (these hours are applied to the second bachelor's degree).

-Students seeking a second degree should submit an additional declaration of major form with the Office of the Registrar.
-This paperwork should include the addition of the proposed degree and major programs along with the approval of the chair or undergraduate advisor of each department involved, indicating that the proposed course program satisfies all major and degree requirements.
+Students seeking a second degree should submit an additional Declaration of Major form to the Office of the Registrar.
+This paperwork should include the addition of the proposed degree and major programs, along with the approval of the chair or undergraduate advisor of the degree and major combination being added (i.e., the signature of the department chair and/or advisor).
 The entire undergraduate record for these dual degree and multiple major students continues cumulatively.
+For instructions on how to declare a second bachelor's degree and major in ESTHER, visit the Major, Minors, and University Certificates page of the Office of the Registrar's website.

 Students with a previously earned bachelor’s degree from Rice who wish to earn a second bachelor’s should look at the Second Bachelor’s Degree for Rice Alumni page.